symbol/symbol-docs/source/concepts/aggregate-transaction.rst

     :delim: ;

     payloadSize; uint32; The transaction payload size in bytes.
-In other words, the total number of bytes occupied by all inner transactions. transactions; array(byte, payloadSize);  The array of transactions initiated by different accounts.
+In other words, the total number of bytes occupied by all inner transactions. transactions; array<byte, payloadSize>;  The array of transactions, which can be initiated by different accounts.
 An aggregate transaction can contain up to ``1000`` inner transactions involving up to ``15`` different cosignatories.
-Other aggregate transactions are not allowed as inner transactions. cosignatures; array(byte, size - payloadSize); An array of transaction :ref:`cosignatures <cosignature>`.
+Other aggregate transactions are not allowed as inner transactions. cosignatures; array<byte, size - payloadSize>; An array of transaction :ref:`cosignatures <cosignature>`.

 .. _cosignature-transaction: